flowtoolz/flowtoolz.github.io/_posts/2019-09-27-the-reasons-for-why-i-hate-xcode-interface-builder.md

 So what principles would we violate using the IB?
 Here are five:

-1. **[Single Responsibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle):** We spread the concern of a single view over two different artifacts.
+1. **[Principles of Cohesion](https://en.wikipedia.org/wiki/Package_principles#Principles_of_package_cohesion):** We violate the principle of maximum cohesion as we spread the concern of a single view over two different artifacts.
 This divide goes through almost all screens and views in a typical commercial project, causing countless friction points.

    The issue gets amplified by the fact that every one of those friction points must translate between two different representation standards: One is [Swift](https://forums.swift.org), the other is an IB specific XML format.